steveseguin/social_stream/README.md

 # Social Stream Ninja
 Consolidates your live social messaging streams and more.
 Free.

+** Update: If you're having issues with messages not working at all, join the Discord for support at https://discord.socialstream.ninja

  [Jump to Download and Install instructions](#to-install)

 - Supports live automated two-way chat messaging with Facebook, Youtube, Twitch, Zoom, and dozens more